ThatCoolCoder/foss-rcas/README.md

     - can link motor sound to an advanced motor simulation? (rpm, air disturbance factor, air disturbance shape)
 - Content
     - Make a "showroom" map where you can take pictures of the planes for thumbnails (becuase rendering them in blender is difficult now that props are instanced scenes)
+        - use this to make thumbnails for all the scenes, at the correct resolution
     - Create an EDF with retracts and flaps
     - Create a bushplane about 1.1-1.3kg size
     - Mini 3d: increase control surface size in the model, make it fly more 3d